 The LAST THING you need at this time is to be told, “Get yourself together, and quit making such a big deal of it!” or some other similar type of statement.

 That’s why it’s important to find someone who can listen, encourage, and comfort you through your struggles.

 7. If needed, see a doctor who specializes in bio-identical hormones.

-  If your case is severe, and the suggested ideas aren’t enough, DON’T DESPAIR!
-You don’t have to live with depression, severe mood swings, irritablity, etc.
+If your case is severe, and the suggested ideas aren’t enough DON’T DESPAIR!
+You don’t have to live with depression, severe mood swings, irritability, etc.

 There are many doctors now who will test your hormone levels, and give you natural hormone (bio-identical) supplements to take in the form of pills, or cream.

 Wherever you fall in the area of symptoms, whether it’s mild or severe, DO SOMETHING TO HELP YOURSELF, and remind yourself daily that there IS hope!

 In my next post, I’ll look at the guilt and depression you may be feeling.
 (I’m just a bad Christian, bad mom, etc.)

 Read more about how to homeschool through hormones in these posts below ⇓